Delft: Transport

 Trains stopping at these stations connect Delft with, among others, the nearby cities of Rotterdam and The Hague, as often as every five minutes, for most of the day.

 There are several bus routes from Delft to similar destinations.
-Trams frequently travel between Delft and The Hague via special double tracks crossing the city.
+Trams frequently travel between Delft and The Hague and Leidschendam.

+The whole city center and adjacent areas are a paid on-street parking area.
+In 2018, with the day parking fee of 29.5 Euro, it was the most expensive on-street parking area in the Netherlands, with the city centers of Deventer and Dordrecht being second and third, respectively.